highcharts/node-export-server/README.md

   }
 };

-// Initialize export settings with your chart's config const exportSettings = exporter.setOptions(options);
+// Update general options with user configuration const generalOptions = exporter.setGeneralOptions(options);

-// Must initialize exporting before being able to export charts await exporter.initExport(exportSettings);
+// Must initialize exporting before being able to export charts await exporter.initExport(generalOptions);

 // Perform an export
-await exporter.startExport(exportSettings, async (error, info) => {
+await exporter.startExport(generalOptions, async (error, data) => {
-  // The export result is now in info
+  // The export result is now in data
-  // It will be base64 encoded (info.data)
+  // It will be base64 encoded (data.result)

   // Kill the pool when we are done with it await exporter.killPool();
 });
 ```

+In order for everything to work as it is supposed to, the `setGeneralOptions` function must be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.

 ## CommonJS Support